Frequently Asked Questions

 A : Redisson instance requires manual shutdown only if you want to stop using all of its features.
 It is a common pattern that Redisson starts and stops along with the application.
 Since it is completely thread safe, you may treat a Redisson instance as a singleton.
 The shutdown sequence will disconnect all the active connections held in each connection pool, and it will clean up certain types of Redisson objects require a manual destroy action upon disposal, it will then stop the event loops.
 Please be advised, the entire shutdown process is not instant.

-Redisson employs both active approach and passive approach, just like Redis server, to ensure an element is evicted when its time is due.
+Redisson employs both active approach and passive approach, just like Redis or Valkey server, to ensure an element is evicted when its time is due.
 There is are scheduled eviction tasks that runs periodically to remove the expired elements from the collection, Redisson also checks the expiry information when an element is accessed: if it has expired, it will be removed and a null value will be returned.

 So if you saw the stale value in redis-cli, please do not panic, it will be removed when the scheduled task catches up or when you next request it through Redisson.